accendhq/link-examples/examples/example-accend-link-next/README.md

 # Accend Link Next.js Integration Example

-A Next.js implementation of the Accend Link SDK demonstrating the critical webpack configuration required for Next.js applications.
+A Next.js implementation demonstrating how to integrate the Accend Link SDK with the critical webpack configuration required for Next.js applications.

 ## Overview

 This example shows how to integrate the Accend Link SDK into a Next.js application.
 The key difference from standard React implementations is the requirement for webpack magic comments to handle external script loading.

-**⚠️ Critical Requirement:** Next.js requires the `/* webpackIgnore: true */` magic comment to prevent webpack from parsing the external SDK during build.
+This example provides a production-ready implementation that showcases the unique considerations required for Next.js applications.

+This README will include instructions on how to run the example, as well as context for how this SDK works specifically within Next.js environments.

 ## Prerequisites

 - Node.js 18+ installed
 - Next.js 13+ with App Router
-- A valid customer access token from your Accend Link backend integration
+- A valid customer access token from your Accend Link backend integration (and a way to ensure that you have a latest refreshed token)

-## Running This Example
+## Running the Example

+You can run the example to see what it can do, but this repo is intended to serve as an example for how you might integrate it into your own Next.js app.

 ### 1. Install Dependencies